raspberrypilearning/trained-vision-app/en/step_7.md

 --- task ---

-I communicated that identifiacation to the user
+I communicated that identification to the user

 --- /task ---

 --- task ---

-I shared my project, so that other people could try it
+I shared my project so that other people could try it

 --- /task ---